How do you pronounce your name?

 Is The Fire Wish the first book you’ve written?

-Nope.
-I wrote another book, but it was historical fiction instead of fantasy, and set in New Zealand.
+I wrote another book.
+It was historical fiction instead of fantasy, and set in New Zealand.